snrnats/doc-centre/docfx_project/reports/traffic-profile.md

 ## Consignment Volume Distribution by Volumetric Weight Chart

 The **Consignment Volume Distribution by Volumetric Weight** chart displays the volumetric weight distribution of your manifested consignments, with weight in kg on its x-axis and frequency on its y-axis.
-This information could be useful if you are looking for trends in the weight of the consignments you ship.
+It is intended to help you identify trends in the weights of the consignments you manifest.

 <a href="../images/reports/traffic-profile-vol-weight.png" target="_blank">
     <img src="../images/reports/traffic-profile-vol-weight.png"/>